 Date Section Revised Change 07/01/2010 All sections and S.L.
 2009-451, s.
 10.31. (a) Transition of NCHC Program attachment(s) administrative oversight from the State Health Plan to DMA in the NC Department of Health and Human Services.
 07/01/2010 Attachment E Updated Community Support Team Service Definition with effective date of 7/1/10.
 Changes include updated service description, updated eligibility criteria, updated service limitations, and updated staffing to include a Licensed or Provisionally Licensed Team Leader.
 01/01/2011 Attachment E Updated the Staff Training Section of Intensive In-Home, Child and Adolescent Day Treatment, and Community Support Team Service Definitions.
 Removed Community Support - Adult and Community Support - Children service definitions.
 Inserted a new service definition titled Peer Support Services.
-Added clarification to the documentation requirements in service definition for Opioid Treatment.
-02/15/2011 Sections 1.0, Updated standard DMA template language 2.0, 3.0, 4.0, 5.0, 7.0 08/01/2011 Attachment E Revision of Community Support Team to extend allowable time frame for services beyond six months if medically necessary as indicated by an independent assessment.
+Added clarification to the documentation 02/15/2011 Castiana 1.0 requirements in service definition for Opioid Treatment.
+02/13/2011 Sections 1.0, Updated standard DMA template language 2.0, 3.0, 4.0, 5.0, 7.0 08/01/2011 Attachment E Revision of Community Support Team to extend allowable 00/01/2011 7 tttaciiiiciit L time frame for services beyond six months if medically necessary as indicated by an independent assessment.
 Removal of language pertaining to Community Support Services.
 Removed the category board-eligible provisionally licensed professional.
 Provide a requirement of being CABHA in IIH and CST.
-Provisionally licensed LCAS as 12/01/2012 All sections and able to provide the various substance abuse services.
-12/01/2012 To comply with G.S.
-108A-70.21(b). attachment(s) NCHC coverage shall be equivalent to coverage under 12/01/2012 All sections and Medicaid with some exceptions.
-12/01/2012 Merge Medicaid and NCHC current coverage into one 12/01/2012 attachment(s)All sections and policy.
-12/01/2012 Changed recipient to beneficiary per CMS guidelines.
-12/01/2012 attachment(s) Attachment D Attachment D deleted as the HCPCS codes were listed in 12/01/2012 Attachment D Attachment D deleted as the HCFCS codes were listed in Attachment A. 12/01/2012 Attachment E Attachment A. Attachment E was renamed as Attachment D. 12/01/2012 Attachment E All sections and Changed patient, recipient, person, him, her, his/her, youth, 12/01/2012 attachment(s) child, individual, consumer to beneficiary, provisionally anacimient(s) licensed to Associate Level licensed as appropriate.
-12/01/2012 Attachment D Removed the Peer Support service definition and references 12/01/2012 to State Funded services (refer to DMH website for state funded policies).
-04/01/2013 Section 1.0 Moved paragraph on authority to Section 7.3 04/01/2013 Section 5.0 Deleted: Prenatal and childbirth services are not covered.
-04/01/2013 Section 5.6 and Added NCHC to this section to clarify that NCHC 01/01/2013 6.1 beneficiaries must also comply with the supervision 0.1 requirements of the service definitions. requirements of the service definitions.
+Provisionally licensed LCAS as able to provide the various substance abuse services.
+12/01/2012 All sections and To comply with G.S.
+108A-70.21(b). attachment(s) NCHC coverage shall be equivalent to coverage under Medicaid with some exceptions.
+12/01/2012 All sections and Merge Medicaid and NCHC current coverage into one attachment(s) policy.
+12/01/2012 All sections and Changed recipient to beneficiary per CMS guidelines. attachment(s) 12/01/2012 Attachment D Attachment D deleted as the HCPCS codes were listed in 1 Attachment A. 12/01/2012 Attachment E Attachment E was renamed as Attachment D. 12/01/2012 All sections and Changed patient, recipient, person, him, her, his/her, youth, attachment(s) child, individual, consumer to beneficiary, provisionally 12/01/2012 A441 4 D licensed to Associate Level licensed as appropriate.
+12/01/2012 Attachment D Removed the Peer Support service definition and references to State Funded services (refer to DMH website for state 04/01/2012 Section 1.0 funded policies).
+Moved pergraph on authority to Section 7.3 04/01/2013 Section 1.0 Section 5.0 Moved paragraph on authority to Section 7.3 Deleted: Prenatal and childbirth services are not covered.
+04/01/2013 Section 5.6 and 04/01/2013 6.1 Added NCHC to this section to clarify that NCHC beneficiaries must also comply with the supervision 0.1 requirements of the service definitions.